bhushang19/agri-voice-rag/readme.md

    - Configure Twilio webhook URL to point to your deployed app's endpoint: `https://<app-name>.azurewebsites.net/incoming-call`
    - Test the deployment using Twilio's test call feature
    - Monitor logs: `az webapp log tail --name <app-name> --resource-group <resource-group-name>`

+## Future Scope and Enhancements

+The system has potential for expansion.
+Planned future enhancements could include:

+1. **Real-time Data and Service Integration**
+   A detailed integration framework connecting with government agricultural portals, weather services, market data feeds, research institutions, and financial services to provide farmers with real-time, location-specific agricultural intelligence and support services.

+2. **Advanced AI Capabilities**
+   Implementation of AI technologies including computer vision for crop monitoring, predictive analytics for yield estimation.

+3. **Enhanced User Experience and Analytics** Development of a multi-channel interaction platform with WhatsApp integration, and advanced analytics for personalized farming advice, combined with crowd-sourced wisdom validation and detailed impact assessment mechanisms.

 ---